Emerging trends in marketing attribution and analytics for 2023

 Secondly, in recent years, browsers like Safari, Chrome, and Firefox have introduced new features and technologies to protect user privacy by limiting the lifespan and amount of data that a first-party cookie can store on a user’s device.
 This prevents long-term tracking of users’ browsing activities.

-In this context, Machine Learning and AI-based solutions have emerged as a key trend in marketing attribution and measurement for 2023.
+In this context, Machine Learning and AI-based solutions have emerged as a key trend in marketing attribution and measurement.
 By using Machine Learning algorithms, businesses can overcome tracking challenges and accurately attribute value to marketing campaigns and channels.

-Overall, Machine Learning and AI are a huge trend in digital attribution for 2023.
+Overall, Machine Learning and AI are a huge trend in digital attribution.
 These technologies do tons of work under the hood to compensate for the unavailability of tracking data.
 As a result, overall AI-based attribution tools produce better results than traditional ones do.

 Focus on the quality of marketing data